simonv3/contrib-count/README.md

 ```

 For this to work properly this requires some changes to name-your-contributors that haven't been merged yet (primarily getting issueComments as well as just commitComments).

+TODO: refactor so that contribs.csv will display all of the different types of contributions in different columns, alongside a totals column.